vineelko/patina/docs/src/integrate/compile_local.md

-# Compiling through EDKII
+# Compiling through EDK II

-This section will walk you through adding a rust crate to your existing platform repository so that it can be compiled via the existing EDKII build system.
+This section will walk you through adding a rust crate to your existing platform repository so that it can be compiled via the existing EDK II build system.

 ## Create the crate